dcasasor/rk4/README.md

 2. Simple pendulum ODE,
 3. Harmonic Oscilator ODEs system.

 The purpose of this code is to get familiar with programming in Python, and its accuracy or robustness is not proven sufficiently.
+I'm changing it just to learn how to use the terminal.